bespoken-cookbook/super-simple-audio-player/README.md

 ```
 That way, a user can keep saying "Next" or "Previous" perpetually.

-## Handling the AudioPlayer.PlaybackNearlyFinished
+## Automatically Playing the Next Track
 This is an important one - besides allowing the user to say Next and Previous, we want to also automatically start our next podcast once the current one finishes.

-To do this, we take advantage of the AudioPlayer.PlaybackNearlyFinished request.
+To do this, we take advantage of the AudioPlayer.PlaybackNearlyFinished request that Alexa sends.
 Since only one track can be queued at a time, we need to use this to create our queue.

-This request is by Alexa near the conclusion of the current audio playing.
+This request comes from the Alexa service when the current audio is nearly finished playing on the device.
 When we receive it, we:
 * Set the playBehavior as `ENQUEUE`
 * Set the previousToken to the currently playing track